-“I’m awake every night and dripping with sweat!”
+“I’m lying awake every night and dripping with sweat!”
 This was the cry I received last week from a lady living in the United Kingdom.
 Despite being on HRT she was confused.
 At only 46 years old, she also didn’t understand why her night sweats were even happening.
-But night after night of waking up was leaving her exhausted.
-All this at a time when she needed to be on her game with home-schooling her children and working from home whilst in lockdown.
+At first she blamed the heat-wave, but night after night of waking up was leaving her exhausted.
+All this at a time when she needed to be on her game with working from home with her job changes which arrived during lockdown.

 If this is you as well, then have a read when you get time because you need to understand that both our sweat glands and our skin respond to oestrogen.
 When oestrogen is lowering as we go into and through menopause (and into post-menopause), then our body can’t get rid of internal heat as readily as it used to.